padogrid/geode-1-cluster-app-powerbi-perf_test_powerbi/README.md

 ## Running `perf_test_test` App

-The bundle includes the `perf_test_powerbi` app that included the preconfigured `etc/group-factory.properties` for ingesting mock customer and order objects into the `powerbi` cluster that you started from the previous section.
+The bundle includes the `perf_test_powerbi` app with the preconfigured `etc/group-factory.properties` file for ingesting mock `Customer` and `Order` objects into the `powerbi` cluster which you started from the previous section.

 Run the `test_group` command to ingest the data as follows: